 - Return to this site to complete the online payment form before November 8, 2020

-- When prompted, respond ‘Yes’ to the question if you have been approved for a fee waiver and enter the Fee Waiver Discount Code.
-The code will automatically waive the exam fees.
+- When prompted, respond ‘Yes’ to the question if you have been approved for a fee waiver and enter the Fee Discount Code.
+The code will automatically trigger a reduction in the exam fees.

 - Code usage will be verified by APTS

 What if I miss the November 5 deadline?

 Late registration is possible with a penalty fee of $40 per exam between November 16, 2021 and March 5, 2022.